ItzSaza/NDIP/README.md

 boom! command line!

 (now close it)

-to run, type "cmd" on the search bar and enter in the opened command prompt,, type the following
+to run, open a terminal in vs code, (make sure ur using the correct folder) type the following

 `node index.js`

 initialize a package: